Pete Wilkins

-Peter Wilkins (born 5 September 1979) is an English rugby union coach.
-He is currently Head Coach and Defence Coach of Irish provincial team Connacht Rugby in the United Rugby Championship competition.
+Peter Wilkins (born 5 September 1979) is an English rugby union Assistant coach of Italian United Rugby Championship Benetton Rugby.
+He is the former Head Coach of Irish provincial team Connacht Rugby, having announced his resignation in April.
 He was previously Senior Coach and Attack Coach at Connacht Rugby in the Guinness Pro14, Assistant Coach of Edinburgh Rugby, also in the Guinness Pro14, and Assistant Coach of the Queensland Reds in the Super Rugby competition.
 Prior to this, he held roles as Head Performance Analyst of the Queensland Reds, Head Coach of Queensland Reds A, and Coaching Coordinator of Queensland Country in the Australian National Rugby Championship.

 Early life

 Born in London, Wilkins grew up in the Hampshire city of Winchester, attending Christ's Hospital School as a boarder and captaining the school's rugby and cricket teams, as well as Sussex Schools Rugby representative age grades.
 In 1997, he relocated to Australia to play colts rugby for Eastern Suburbs RUFC, before returning to the UK to study Geography at Durham University.